axb6452/BirdWatcherClient/README.md

 Functionality

-The front end, built using HTML, CSS and JavaScript, interacts with a back end BirdWatcher API for CRUD operations.
+The front end for the Bird Tracker project, built using HTML, CSS and JavaScript, interacts with a back end BirdWatcher API for CRUD operations.
 API Repo - https://github.com/axb6452/BirdWatcherAPI

 Technologies Used: